butyusya/project_lbacn/README.md

 * *crawler.ipynb* – collecting information from [fan wiki](https://miraculousladybug.fandom.com/wiki/Miraculous_Ladybug_Wiki) and saving it to **lbacn.db** (first edition) in the table *episodes* (ep_id, season, ep_href, ep_title, synopsis, plot, script).
 Also saving **images** for every episode in the directory */static*.

 * *clean_db.ipynb* – saving the second edition of **lbacn.db**.
 It adds two tables.
 The first one is *characters_lines* (ep_id, character, num_of_replics) with information about number of lines by character per episode.
-After cleaning and lemmatizing all texts for each episode, vectorizing them, and ranking by cosine similarity it creates table similarity (ep_id, top_1_id, ...).
+After cleaning and lemmatizing all texts for each episode, vectorizing them, and ranking by cosine similarity it creates table *similarity* (ep_id, top_1_id, ...).
 It also saves all **characters** and **episodes** in respective txt files (each character and episode on a new line).

-* *get_ep.py* – defines four functions that return recommendation based on source date (one for each combination of presence or absence of a character and an episode).
+* *get_ep.py* – defines four functions that return recommendation based on the source data (one for each combination of presence or absence of a character and an episode).

 * *stats.py* – defines four functions that return statistics for each of the four categories (episode, character, season, and overall).

-* *overall_stats.py* – uses function for overall statistics, saves returned information to **overall_stats.txt** (in binary form) and saves returned diagrams to directiry */static*.
+* *overall_stats.py* – uses function for overall statistics, saves returned information to **overall_stats.txt** (in binary form) and saves returned diagrams to directiry */static*, so overall statistics can be presented faster.

 * *main.py* – main file.
 It uses images from */static* and html files from */templates* to return the target website.
 It also uses functions from *get_ep.py* and *stats.py* to get information from *lbacn.db* for each input.